GabbyJ/Python/README.md

 <p>Still stuck on this import issue.
 Tried a couple other work arounds, but didn't work.</p>
 <p><strong>June 28, Friday</strong></p>
 <p>Finally figured out the import issue!
 First I needed to import bs4, which I thought I did because I saw a folder with it, but apparently that wasn't it.
 Then I didn't understand the whole virtual environment thing, so I didn't realize I needed to install it into the virtual environment as well.
 Once I did those two things, it worked!
 With that, I learned web scraping today!
 It's very interesting and I can see alot of possibilities with it.
 Python keeps getting more interesting and powerful.
 Now TOMORROW, I shall start Django.
 Promise.
+ <p><strong>June 29, Saturday</strong></p>
+ <p>So... (o_o  )(  o_o)...
+I didn't start Django.
+I played around with web scraping again today and worked on that free family logo I mentioned a few days ago.
+But as we speak, I'm starting the Django tutorial.
+So I did start it today technically and will go deep in tomorrow.</p>
+ <p>A little warning that my curiosity might take me into APIs at some point too.
+See what those are all about.</p>